amitxv/PC-Tuning/docs/post-install.md

 - If desired, you can use [ServiWin](https://www.nirsoft.net/utils/serviwin.html) to check for residual drivers after disabling services then possibly create an issue on the repository so that it can be reviewed

+### Debugging Services

-- Something not working after disabling services but works once services are re-enabled?
-See [docs/debug-services.md](/docs/debug-services.md)
+For future reference, if something doesn't work after disabling services but works once services are re-enabled:

+- **Short-term/Temporary Solution**: Run ``Services-Enable.bat``, do whatever you are trying to do, then run ``Services-Disable.bat`` again (that's the idea of having toggle scripts!).
+If the functionality is still broken after enabling services then the problem is not related to services

+- **Long-term/Permanent Solution**: If you absolutely need some functionality while services are disabled, then see [docs/debug-services.md](/docs/debug-services.md) to determine what services are required for it.
+Note that this is only an option if that functionality works while services are enabled but breaks with services disabled

 ## Configure Device Manager